 When NEH receives your application, the agency will assign it a tracking number beginning with FO-.
 A tracking number does not guarantee that your application is free of technical problems (such as missing attachments or failure to convert attachments to PDFs).
-If your files are not correctly formatted, NEH's electronic grants management system (eGMS) will reject your application and notify you at the email address you provided in your application.
-The system cannot detect other errors such as missing components or excess pages.
+If your files are not correctly formatted, NEH's electronic grants management system (eGMS), will reject your application and notify you by email. eGMS cannot detect other errors such as missing components or excess pages.
 NEH recommends you submit your application 48 hours prior to the deadline so that you have time to correct any technical errors.
 It is your responsibility to correct any errors prior to the deadline.